Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Additive Predicates

 \subsection{The Clifford + T set}

-Up to this point, our type system has been sound, but the underlying language of the Clifford set is not universal for quantum computation.
+Up to this point, we have focused on Hoare triples of Clifford operations, which are not universal for quantum computation.
 The easiest path from the Clifford set to a universal set is adding the $T$ operator to our language.
-Appealing to the original Gottesman semantics
+Appealing to Gottesman's original Heisenberg formalism $T\sigma_z T^\dag = \sigma_z$, and so we can use the triple $\hoare{\Z}{T}{\Z}$.
+Unfortunately,